Background

 6. Chance inherently makes more sense than design.

-Richard Dawkins makes the infamous “central argument” in The God Delusion that God is a bad explanation for the complexity of the universe, because God Himself must be more complex than the universe to explain it.
+Richard Dawkins makes the infamous “central argument” in The God Delusion that God is a bad explanation for the complexity of the universe, because God Himself must be more complex than the universe in order to explain it.
 He claims that this leads to a new problem – who designed the designer?
 He then claims that the chance processes of science are a better hope than intelligent design.
 But this has three glaring issues.

 First, in order to acknowledge that an explanation makes sense, you don’t need an explanation of the explanation.
 If I walk into a room and see a glass of orange juice on the table, I can safely assume a human being put it there.
 I don’t need to understand why they did that, who did that, or how a sentient bipedal hominid exists in the first place.
 In fact, if it was required to know the explanation for every explanation before accepting it, this would lead to an infinite regress.
 You would literally need to know the answer to everything before explaining anything.
 Ironically, this would destroy the entire enterprise of science Dawkins props up at the end of his syllogism.